AndrewLee221052E/hello-world-1/README.md

 # hello-world
 Hello
-This is the third version of my project
+This is the third version of my project.
+P.S.
 Merwyn suk